hg0428/Aardvark/docs/index.rst

         output('Nice!')
     }

-While Statements:
+While Loops:
 ########
 While statements are so useful in all the languages, and also in Aardvark!
+While is used to check if something is true, and if it is true it will continue to execute the code within the while block until it is false (this can also work if something is always true).

 ::